-8.6 On balance, therefore, investment funds and products that involve the restrictions $\underline{/}$ controls referred to above may generally be considered to be low risk in terms of their use for money laundering purposes.
-However, if the features of a product or service provide additional flexibility (for example, where some or all of the risk mitigations referred to in the table following paragraph 85 are not applied), the firm should consider the potential increase in 4 moves abroad to a high risk country, this does not necessarily in itself lead firms to believe this is a high risk customer unless there are other factors present (e.g., PEP status, funds received from or paid to a bank account in a high risk country).¶ the money laundering risk given all the relevant factors and the need to mitigate that risk.
+8.78.6 On balance, therefore, investment funds and products that involve the restrictions / controls referred to above may generally be considered to be low risk in terms of their use for money laundering purposes.
+However, if the features of a product or service provide additional flexibility (for example, where some or all of the risk mitigations referred to in the table following paragraph 8.65 are not applied), the firm should consider the potential increase in the money laundering risk given all the relevant factors and the need to mitigate that risk.